 - From your control panel, click the File Manager icon.

-- Click to open the file, and locate the following lines so that they can be updated with the correct information:
+- Right-click to edit the file and locate the following lines so that they can be updated with the correct information.

 - If you did not edit the file on the server via the File Manager with your new database settings, upload it to the root of your blog folder.

 The configuration file is now set up with the new database; however, it does not contain any database tables.
-In order to correct this, you will need to import the information into the database as described in Step 5 below.
+To correct this, you will need to import the information into the database as described in Step 5 below.

-Step 4: Importing WordPress to the New Database
+Step 5: Importing WordPress to the new database

-- Click the Import tab at the top of the page.
+- Click the Import tab in the top menu.